Apanatshka/Apanatshka.github.io/_posts/2016-10-16-implementing-finite-automata-part-2.md

 # Footnotes

-[^1]: reachable in one epsilon-transition
+[^1]: Reachable in one epsilon-transition
-[^2]: it's cool that it's that simple, and it's one of the algorithms mentioned on the Wikipedia.
-Also, my friend suggested this too, thanks Daniël!
+[^2]: It's cool that it's that simple, and it's one of the algorithms mentioned on the Wikipedia.
+The friend I mentioned earlier also suggested this (thanks Daniël!)
-[^3]: even cooler: this problem is in complexity class [NC](https://en.wikipedia.org/wiki/NC_(complexity)) which means you can get polylogarithmic time complexity when you on a parallel computer with a polynomial number of processors.
+[^3]: Even cooler: this problem is in complexity class [NC](https://en.wikipedia.org/wiki/NC_(complexity)) which means you can get polylogarithmic time complexity when you on a parallel computer with a polynomial number of processors.
+I'm not going to do anything with that here, but maybe this inspires you to try something? :)